 House of Commons

-When Parliament is dissolved every seat in the House of Commons becomes vacant.
+When Parliament is dissolved, every seat in the House of Commons becomes vacant.
 All business in the House comes to an end.
-MPs immediately revert to being members of the public and lose privileges associated with being a Member of Parliament.
+There are no Members of Parliament.
+MPs revert to being members of the public and lose privileges associated with being a Member of Parliament.

 MPs are allowed access to Parliament for just a few days in which to remove papers from their offices.
 The facilities that the House provides for MPs in Westminster during a Parliament are no longer available to them from 5pm on the day of dissolution.